Progredi/CakePHP-Mandrill-Plugin/README.md

 # CakePHP Mandrill Plugin

-The **Mandrill** plugin enables CakePHP developers to quickly and easily send mesages via Mandrill API
+The **Mandrill** plugin enables CakePHP developers to quickly and easily send mesages via the Mandrill API.

 ## Requirements